• Skip to main content

 Like other therapists, the COVID-19 epidemic has required art therapists to adapt their approaches to the virtual space.
 While challenging at first, says Carvajal, holding online sessions has become commonplace and incorporates more digital tools and objects available in a client’s home.
 The therapist will ask the client to focus the camera, on what they created so they can ask questions about colors, positions, settings and choices of people and objects.

-Art Therapy as Trauma Treatment: The Power of Nonverbal Expression
+Art Therapy to Treat Trauma: The Power of Nonverbal Expression

 Locations